-69.-(1) Paragraphs (2) to (4) apply to a licence which-
+70.-(1) Paragraphs (2) to (4) apply to a licence which-

-- (a) was granted by the Treasury under regulation 9 of the 2014 Regulations, - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".
+- (a) was granted, or deemed to be granted, by the Treasury under regulation 9 of the 2014 Regulations, - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".

-(2) An existing financial sanctions licence which authorises an act which would otherwise be prohibited has effect on and after the relevant date as if it had been issued by the Treasury under regulation 33(1) (Treasury licences).
+(2) An existing financial sanctions licence which authorises an act which would otherwise be prohibited has effect on and after the relevant date as if it had been issued by the Treasury under regulation 34(1) (Treasury licences).

-(3) Any reference in an existing financial sanctions licence to the 2014 Regulations is to be treated on and after the relevant date as a reference to these Regulations.
+(3) Any reference in an existing financial sanctions licence to the EU Sudan Regulation or the 2014 Regulations is to be treated on and after the relevant date as a reference to these Regulations.

-(4) Any reference in an existing financial sanctions licence to a prohibition in-
+(4) Any reference in an existing financial sanctions licence to a prohibition inis to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 3.

-(a) the 2014 Regulations, or
+- (a) the 2014 Regulations, or - (b) the EU Sudan Regulation,